spryker/spryker-docs/docs/scos/dev/data-export/202204.0/index.md

 ---
 title: Data export
-description: Export data from a Spryker shop to an external system
+description: This section explains how to export data from a Spryker shop to an external system
 last_updated: Sep 20, 2022
 template: concept-topic-template
 ---